oktaytuncay/Kubernetes/kubernetes.md

 Within each rule, we can handle different pods.
 For instance, according to rule 1, the `www.my-online-store.com/wear` path will route the traffic to the clothes app.
 The `www.my-online-store.com/watch` path will route the traffic to the video streaming app.
 And there will be a third path that routes anything other than the first two paths to the `404 not found`.

 Similarly, the second rule handles all traffic from `www.wear.my-online-store.com`, we can also have a path definition within this rule to route traffic to different paths.
 For example, say we have different applications and services within the clothes section for shopping or returns or support.
-When a user goes to `www.wear.my-online-store.com/support`, path will route the traffic to the support app.
+When a user goes to `www.wear.my-online-store.com/support`, the path will route the traffic to the support app.

 By default, it will be the shopping page but if the user changes the URL, it will be different backend services.

-A similar structure but different logic will apply to Rule 3 and finally, aything other than the listed, will go to the 4th Rule that would simply show a `404 not found error` page.
+A similar structure but different logic will apply to Rule 3 and finally, anything other than the listed will go to the 4th Rule that would simply show a `404 not found error page.

 We have rules at the top for each host or domain and inside each rule, we will have different pods to route traffic accordingly.